Monday, July 18th, 2016 by Gabe McNee

 Step 1: Isolate the home from the wet ground

 Even if you think your crawlspace is dry, the dirt below the surface is always moist.
-After all, rain water doesn’t just disappear when it hits the ground.
+After all, rainwater doesn’t just disappear when it hits the ground.
 The moist earth will seep water vapor into the air.
 This will ruin fiberglass insulation and can lead to wood rot and mold.
+If this is not addressed, a clean crawl space will remain out of reach.

 Step 2: Seal off the outside air leaks

 Major air leaks like an old metal crawlspace door or leaky foundation vents are an excellent way for humid air to penetrate your crawlspace.
 The old way of doing things was to open the vents in the summer to let warm air circulate.
-The problem is that warm summer air is often times very humid.
+The problem is that warm summer air is oftentimes very humid.
 Leaving the vents open is no different than blowing humid air into your crawlspace for several months in a row.
 The best way to stop these leaks is to block and seal the foundation vents.
 Wet air cannot ruin your crawlspace if it has no way to get in.
-In addition, by sealing the crawl space you will effectively keep out the insects and critters trying to take up residence in your crawlspace.
+In addition, by sealing the crawl space you will effectively keep out the insects and critters trying to take up residence in your crawlspace, allowing you to keep an even cleaner crawl space in the future.

 Step 3: Dry the existing air